 Nilorn strives for sustainable and profitable growth.
-The goal for growth is 7 percent per year with an operating margin exceeding 10 percent and net liabilities not exceeding two times profit before interest, taxes, depreciation and amortisation (EBITDA).
+The goal for growth is 7 percent per year with an operating margin exceeding 10 percent and net liabilities not exceeding two times profit before interest, taxes, depreciation and amortization (EBITDA).

-Over the past five years annual growth has been 6 percent with an operating margin of 11 percent.
+Over the past five years annual growth has been 7 percent with an ope- rating margin of 12 percent.